Common Baby Illnesses and Breastfeeding

 Some common childhood illnesses

-- Flu or common cold.
+- The Flu or the common cold.

 - Middle ear infection.